 Step 4: Sear the steak!

-Once the steak has cooked it is ready to eat.
+Once the steak has been cooked it is ready to eat.
 No need to fuss with a resting time!
 However, a good searing will put a rich crust on the steak making it a thing of beauty!

 You can use the grill or the stovetop for the final sear.
 You can even use a blow torch if you want to be fancy.
 The most important part is to make sure the heat is REALLY HOT!
 Remember, the steak is already cooked so all you need to do is get a quick golden crust on the steak.